zeusdeux/whichTriangle/readme.md

 $( selector ).updateTriangles()
 ```
 `element.updateTriangles()` updates the co-ordinates that describe the triangles for the element.
 This is required when
 the dimensions and/or position of the element changes.
+This is also required when the window is resized, etc as the relative
+coordinates of the triangles change.

 With this you can easily build things like direction sensitive hovers, direction sensitive interactions, etc.